NitinAnaghan/M2-Robotics-Project/README.md

 ## Introduction
-<p align="justify">Our project is about the navigation of the Turtlebot 3 model robot.
+<p align="justify">This project is about the navigation of the Turtlebot 3 model robot.
 As the introduction of Turtlebot 3 burger, it is a programmable robot which runs completely on ROS and Linux.
 The turtlebot 3 burger that we use has a feature of LiDAR sensor which is a need for doing the SLAM gmapping.
 This project  requires us to accomplish a few objective which is:</p>

 - Create a script that moves the robot around with simple /cmd_vel publishing.
 See the range of movement of this new robot model.
 - Create mapping launches, and map the whole environment.
 To setup the launch file to be able to localize the Turtlebot3 robot.